Do not worry. We will try to explain the concept to you in this article. You have to look at it from a positive point of view.

 Next, we are going to propose a series of questions that will help you understand what is going through the mind of a digital consultant:

 - Who am I addressing?
-What is the buyer persona?
+What is my buyer persona?

 - What do you do in your day to day?